tusharguliany/node-weather-app-cli/README.md

 # weather-app
-weather app from nodejs tutorial @udemy
+weather app with terminal use from nodejs tutorial @udemy

 ## used
 * yargs